mlcommons/ck/docs/mlperf-automation/README.md

 We reuse a relatively mature ACM methodology to reproduce research results ([ACM TechTalk](https://youtu.be/7zpeIVwICa4) and [Artifact Evaluation](https://cTuning.org/ae)) and open-source tools from the MLCommons&trade; Best Practices WorkGroup ([MLCube&trade;](https://github.com/mlcommons/mlcube)).

-# Standardized CK components for MLPerf
+# Standardization of the CK components for MLPerf

 We are working with MLCommons and OctoML to gradually convert all [CK packages](https://github.com/ctuning/ck-mlops/tree/main/package)
 [benchmark workflows](https://github.com/ctuning/ck-mlops/tree/main/programs),